Location: New York

 Date: 9th December 2010

 Auction Time & Details

-We adore this pendant!
-Not only is this a work of quintessentially, Art Nouveau Style it echoes the season of gender in the iron age;autumnal in galactic time, in which the old frameworks that supported a male -centric world-view, is in melt-down.
+Not only is this work quintessentially, Art Nouveau, it also echoes the season of gender change in the iron age in which the old frameworks that supported a male-centric world-view was called into question.

-RENÉ LALIQUE, ( 1860 - 1945) who crafted this magnificent pendant was a master jeweler and the creator of astonishing Antique Gold Work Techniques and highly original pieces, like this magnificent jewel of the month auctioned in December by Sotheby's in New York.
+RENÉ LALIQUE, ( 1860 - 1945) crafted this magnificent pendant .
+Lalique was a master jeweler and created some of the most incredible Antique Gold Work Techniques which is evident in this magnificent jewel of the month auctioned in December 2010 by Sotheby's in New York.